This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 will depend on the kind of fracture your child has.
 Your child may need any of the following:

-- A cast or brace may be put on your child's leg to decrease movement and hold the broken bones in place.
-They may help decrease pain and prevent further bone damage.
+- A cast or brace may be placed on your child's leg to prevent movement and hold the broken bones in place.
+These may help decrease pain and prevent more bone damage.

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to give your child and how often to give it.
 Follow directions.
 Read the labels of all other medicines your child uses to see if they also contain acetaminophen, or ask your child's doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.

-- Open reduction surgery may be done to put your child's bones back into the correct position.
-This may include the use of special wires, pins, plates or screws.
-These help keep the broken pieces lined up so your child's leg can heal correctly.
+- Open reduction surgery may be needed to put your child's bones back into the correct position.
+Wires, pins, plates, or screws may be used to keep the broken pieces lined up correctly.

 Care for your child's leg fracture: